 South Carolina Social Studies Standards: 3-2, 3-4, 4-2, 8-1, 8-3

 Life was different for people in colonial South Carolina than it is today, but in some ways it was the same.
 Students will compare and contrast life then and now by examining reproduction artifacts with a costumed presenter.
-They will also have a chance to play 18th century games.
+They will also have a chance to play 18th century games and make headache sacks to take with them.

 South Carolina Social Studies Standards: 4-2.2, 7-1.1, 7-1.2